q09sssisiwjb/Pro80/replit.md

 - Created comprehensive .gitignore for Node.js/TypeScript project
 - Workflow "Start application" configured on port 5000 with webview output
 - Vite already properly configured with allowedHosts: true and host 0.0.0.0 for Replit proxy
-- Storage system with automatic fallback: Google Drive → In-Memory (currently using in-memory)
+- **Google Drive connector successfully configured and working as database**
+- All data stored in Google Drive folder "VisionaryAI_Storage" as database.json
 - Admin user (eeweed27ai@admin.com) auto-created at startup
 - Application fully tested and working - frontend loads with dark UI, sidebar navigation, tool buttons
 - Deployment configured for autoscale with build: npm run build, run: npm run start
-- Note: AI features require GOOGLE_API_KEY or GEMINI_API_KEY environment variable
+- Note: AI features require GOOGLE_API_KEY or GEMINI_API_KEY environment variable to be set
-- Note: Google Drive storage requires Google Drive connector to be configured in Replit

 **October 3, 2025** - Enhanced Admin Panel with Delete and Ban Features:
 - Added admin capability to delete images from the database